Observations in TNG: "Final Mission"

 More footage of the garbage scow.

 The sentry on Lambda Paz enveloping Dirgo's phaser.
-An HD close-up of the effect.
+An HD close-up of the effect, which is still rather blurry.

 The USS Enterprise-D flies toward the Gamelan sun.
 This shot of the 4-foot model was also originally created for "The Best of Both Worlds II".
 The tractor beam, sun and garbage scow were added for this episode.
 When the shot appeared in the first episode of the season, the USS Enterprise-D was flying past Saturn.